tianwei-zhang/422parks.com/_parks/2019-05-26-Crater-Lake-National-Park.md

 ---

 # TLDR
-* Best to visit during summer due to snow and fog in other seasons
+* Best to visit is summer due to snow and fog in other seasons
 * Start your roadmap from San Francisco and drive north on I-5
 * Prepare to spend one day at Crater Lake National Park
 * Stay at the Crater Lake Lodge inside the park to save time from lining up at the park entrance